Stangl Pottery

-Stangl Pottery was a company in Flemington (and later Trenton), New Jersey, that manufactured a line of dinnerware and other items.
-The company was originally founded as Samuel Hill Pottery in 1814, until 1860 when it became Fulper Pottery.
-The name changed to Stangl Pottery in 1955.
+Stangl Pottery was a company in Flemington (and later Trenton), New Jersey, that manufactured a line of dinnerware, figurines, and other items between the 1930s and 1978 under the Stangl brand.
+The company was founded as Samuel Hill Pottery in 1814.
+It became the Fulper Pottery Company in 1860 and produced a notable line of art pottery under the Vasekraft brand between 1909 and 1934.
+After 1935, the company produced only the Stangl Pottery line.

+The company name changed to Stangl Pottery in 1955.
 The company ceased production and closed in 1978, but the dinnerware is still prized by collectors.
 Pieces can be identified by the Stangl name on the bottom.
 The original Flemington, New Jersey, location and showroom was bought in May 2011 to make space for a restaurant, a studio, and an art gallery.

-Early history
+Hill Pottery

-The company was founded in 1814 as Samuel Hill Pottery and it was named after the founder.
+The company was founded in 1814 as Samuel Hill Pottery, named after the founder.
 It was located in Flemington, New Jersey.
 During the early stage of its business, the company specialized in creating storage crocks and red clay pipes.

+Fulper Pottery

 Abraham Fulper later became Hill's partner and Fulper bought the company in 1860, naming it Fulper Pottery.
 Fulper Pottery also still created storage crocks and red clay pipes, but Fulper's sons later helped the business at the end of the 19th century, and they produced fire-proof cookware alongside the Germ-Proof Filter.
 The Germ-Proof Filter was a precursor to the modern water cooler and it provided people with potable water in public places that normally had non-sanitary water.
 In the beginning of the 20th century, John Kusman, the company's most distinguished potter, started creating jugs and vases.
-William H. Fulper II, Abraham 's grandson, brought some of the jugs and vases to the 1904 Louisiana Purchase Exposition, along with the Germ-Proof Filter.
+William H. Fulper II, Abraham's grandson, brought some of the jugs and vases to the 1904 Louisiana Purchase Exposition, along with the Germ-Proof Filter.
 The jugs and vases received an honorable mention at the exposition.
 In 1928, the company moved to Trenton, New Jersey.

 At the time, pottery from China was receiving attention throughout the United States so Fulper wanted the company to produce similar wares.
 Dr. Cullen Parmalee, the head of the ceramic department at Rutgers University, created glazes based on ancient Chinese pottery and they were part of the Fulper Vasekraft brand.
 Parmalee's pottery had unreliable coloration and was expensive to make.
 By 1910, the majority of Parmalee's glazes were gone.
 Johann Martin Stangl took over the Vasekraft products and he moved away from copying Chinese pottery.
 Instead, Stangl created a multitude of designs which included candleholders, bookends, perfume lamps, and tobacco jars.